mosra/magnum-website/content/showcase/imgui.rst

 ImGui demo window and two other example windows which demonstrate rendering of immediate-mode GUI using the HiDPI-enabled :dox:`ImGuiIntegration` library.

-.. note-success:: WebGL 2

-    At the moment, the :dox:`ImGuiIntegration` library is running on WebGL 2 / OpenGL ES 3 only.
-Backport to WebGL 1 (GLES 2) for greater compatibility is planned soon.

 .. raw:: html

     <div id="container">